businesspolicy/businesspolicy.github.io/site/notes.md

-start with market opportunities / options - map the activity required - local optimizations vs global optmization value chain linkage - step change - multiple value chain activities need to be changes in unison landscape metaphot - multiple peaks ->  multiple viable business models
+start with market opportunities / options - map the activity required - local optimizations vs global optmization value chain linkage - step change - multiple value chain activities need to be changes in unison landscape metaphor - multiple peaks ->  multiple viable business models value proposition diagram - value propositions that customers are not willing to pay for are waste mass customization